valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 Codeship is hosted on AWS EC2 us-east-1 region.
 Because of this, Codeship services do not have a static IP address.
 AWS publishes their most up-to-date [IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in [JSON format](https://ip-ranges.amazonaws.com/ip-ranges.json).

 You can enable access for those ranges on your own server's firewall settings.
-Alternatively, if you are an AWS customer yourself, you can add the following information to your EC2 Security Group.

-## AWS Security Group and Account ID
+## AWS Security Group and Account ID (support ended November 3rd 2016)

-### Attention: Our Infrastructure is Changing
+### Attention: Our Infrastructure Changed
-Release date: **Thursday, November 3rd 2016**

-On the 3rd November 2016 all instances used for running Codeship builds will be moving into an Amazon VPC.
+On November 3rd 2016 all instances used for running Codeship builds moved into an Amazon VPC.
 Previously, if you were situated within AWS `us-east-1` region, it was possible to limit access to your infrastructure via a single security group, owned by Codeship.
-However, this is now not possible.
+However, this is not possible anymore since November 3rd 2016.

 **What does this mean for you?**